Antique Regency mahogany pedestal tea table from 1820

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Towards the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word barocco – meaning an irregularly developed pearl.
+Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
 These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy pedestals, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy pedestals, and relief carvings.
+These were quite distinctive products, offering many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique suitable for your interior.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many forgeries.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details